A Brief History of Orthodontics

 How Orthodontics Began

-Although various methods of orthodontics have been reported as far back as ancient Egypt, orthodontics as we know it today, began in the 18th and 19th centuries in France with Pierre Fauchard.
-Fauchard published a book, entitled, “The Surgeon’s Dentist,” which discussed the various options for straightening teeth.
-He started out with a piece of iron shaped like a horseshoe and designed to expand the palate.
+Although various orthodontic practices have been reported as far back as ancient Egypt, the field of orthodontics as we know it today began in the 18th century in France.
+Pierre Fauchard published a book called, “The Surgeon’s Dentist,” which discussed the various options for straightening teeth.
+Fauchard started out with a piece of iron shaped like a horseshoe that was designed to expand the palate.

-It wasn’t until 1819, however, that wires were introduced into the process, followed by elastics in 1843.
-From there, the field of orthodontics began to grow into some of the same means of treatment we see being utilized across the globe today.
+Wires were introduced into the field in 1819, and then elastics in 1843.
+From there, the field of orthodontics began to evolve to include some of the same treatment methods that are utilized across the globe today.

 The Evolution of Orthodontics